tibs/markup-history/markup-history-extended-notes.rst

 "Markup languages" as described here are to be taken as a means of marking up plain text so that it can be used as the source for a generated output that is represented in a different (often more complex) manner.
+Typically, this means taking annotated text and producing something that is to be typeset, or (in the case of semantic markup) analysed.

 Perhaps calling this a history is a mistake, and it should more accurately be called an opinionated overview.
-Yet the intent is to give an overview that explains a rationale for how markup languages are.
+I hope it works as a starting point for finding out more about markup languages, why they exist and what a wide range of possibilities they represent.

+Interestingly, almost all of the markup formats I'm going to discuss are still in use today.

 .. note:: Indeed, this is a summary of some of the more obvious bits of the history of document markup.
 It's the sort of stuff that one can find with a